BaseMax/InstagramGraphQLAPI/README.md

 ## Authentication

 This API uses token-based authentication.
-To access protected endpoints, include an Authorization header in your requests with the value Bearer YOUR_TOKEN.
+To access protected endpoints, include an Authorization header in your requests with the value `Bearer YOUR_TOKEN`.

 ## Features